-- A first year of academic courses and practical exercises in Medical Physics - A second year of supervised Clinical Training
+- A first year of academic courses and exercises in Medical Physics - A second year of supervised Clinical Training

-After the Master, the recommendation is to follow other 1-2 years of Clinical Training in order to be recognised as Clinically Qualified Medical Physicist (CQMP) or a different path according to the requirements of the competent authorities in the Country.
+After the Master, the recommendation is to follow other 1-2 years of Clinical Training in order to be reach the competences of a Clinically Qualified Medical Physicist (CQMP) or a different path according to the requirements of the competent authorities in the Country.
 The Certification/Registration as Clinically Qualified Medical Physicist (CQMP) has to follow existing State registration rules.
 IAEA and IOMP are recommending that the competences have to be maintained with a CPD (Continuous Professional Development) programme.